 The global scale of plastic pollution could be much worse than previously thought.
 Microplastics have been found in some of the most remote regions of the oceans: samples taken from the middle of the South Indian Ocean show microplastic pollution detected at high volumes, 42 particles per cubic meter.

 The samples were gathered by a research vessel taking part in the Volvo round-the-world ocean race.
-The race allows to explore areas so remote they have never been sampled before.
-The highest levels of plastic pollution were recorded around Europe’s north Atlantic and Mediterranean coasts (180-307 particles per cubic metre).
-High levels were also recorded off the coast of Cape Town (152 per cubic metre) and the Australian coast (114-115 particles per cubic metre).
+The race allows exploring areas so remote they have never been sampled before.
+The highest levels of plastic pollution were recorded around Europe’s north Atlantic and Mediterranean coasts (180-307 particles per cubic meter).
+Researchers also recorded high levels off the coast of Cape Town (152 per cubic meter) and the Australian coast (114-115 particles per cubic meter).

 Photo by Brian Carlin/Volvo Ocean Race, infographics by The Guardian.